skyscrapers/terraform-network/README.md

  * [`project`]: String(required): the name of the project these subnets belong to
  * [`environment`]: String(required): the name of the environment these subnets belong to (prod,stag,dev)
  * [`num_subnets`]: String(optional): default to 3. the number of subnets we want to create
+ * [`route_tables`]: List(optional): the list of route tables to associate to the created subnet.
+This will associate the route table to the created subnet sequentially.
+If the subnet number is greater than the number of route tables, the route table will be selected using a standard mod algorithm
+ * [`num_route_tables`]: String(optional): default to 0. the number of route tables passed in route_tables.
+NOTE: this is due to a bug in terraform that cannot iterate over count param

 ### Output
  * [`ids`]: List: the ids of the subnets created